staeter/work-in-progress/dialogue.md

 Making a social platform truly accessible means considering every feature through multiple lenses:

-- Technical: Works on low-end devices and slow/intermittent connections
+- Technical: Nice to use for every level of technical literacy, providing shortcuts for experts and helpers for beginners.
-- Economical: Free to use with minimal hardware requirements
+- Economical: Works on low-end devices with slow/intermittent connections.
-- Cultural: Respects and accommodates different cultural norms and practices
+- Cultural: Adapt interfaces and symbols for them to be understood in different cultural contexts.
-- Physical: Compatible with assistive technologies and follows accessibility standards
+- Disabilities: Follows the best web accessibility standards and have tools for community and automated, audio and video content transcription.
-- Linguistical: Available in multiple languages with clear paths for community translation
+- Lingual: Available in most languages with tools for community and automated content translation.
-- Educational: Usable regardless of technical literacy or formal education level
+- Literacy: Illustrate every button and menu for them to be usable by analphabet and illiterate peoples.

 Being accessible is about thoughtful development.
 We have to think every functionality from the start to be nice and easy to use for everyone.